Duluth's Skyline Parkway

 © Beth Gauper

-The 60-foot bluestone tower, dedicated in 1939 by Crown Prince Olav of Norway, is one of Duluth's best-known landmarks and
+The 60-foot bluestone tower, dedicated in 1939 by Crown Prince Olav of Norway and rededicated in 2011 by King Harald, is one of Duluth's best-known landmarks.

-Beyond the gardens, amid drifts of wildflowers, a gazebo perched on rock affords yet another spectacular view.
+Beyond the gardens, amid drifts of wildflowers, a pavilion perched on rock affords yet another spectacular view.

 Signs point over Interstate 35 to Spirit Mountain, where the parkway becomes bumpy blacktop, then gravel after it passes the ski resort.